Google Maps Lead Extractor with Website Email Enrichment avatar

 Best for: Franchise and territory research

-Best for: Data enrichment of existing CRM records
+Best for: CRM enrichment of existing business records

-If you have a list of business names but are missing email addresses, pass each name plus city as a query.
-The actor returns the website email alongside the Maps record for manual matching.
-For high-volume enrichment pipelines, see Waterfall Contact Enrichment.
+Use when you have business names but are missing email addresses.
+Pass each business name plus city as a query, and Google Maps Lead Extractor with Website Email Enrichment returns the website email alongside the Maps record.
+For high-volume enrichment, see Waterfall Contact Enrichment.

 How to extract emails from Google Maps

 4. Download results β€” Open the Dataset tab and export to JSON, CSV, or Excel.
-Every record includes the business name, address, rating, phone, website, emails classified as personal or generic, and social links.
+Every record includes business data, classified emails, phones, and social links.

 Typical performance